tristanic/isolde/isolde/docs/source/tools/gui/getting_started.rst

     :local:
     :depth: 3

-**(NEW in 1.0b3: if you are reading this from within the ChimeraX Help browser, you may prefer trying out the :ref:`isolde_intro_tutorial` interactive tutorial.)**
+**(If you are reading this from within the ChimeraX Help browser, you may prefer trying out the :ref:`isolde_intro_tutorial` interactive tutorial.)**